This document describes low-level details on how WAL mode is implemented on unix and windows.

 The WAL_WRITE_LOCK is only locked exclusively.
 There is never a shared lock taken on WAL_WRITE_LOCK.

 An EXCLUSIVE WAL_WRITE_LOCK is held by any connection that is appending content to the end of the WAL.
 Hence, only a single process at a time can append content to the WAL.
-If the WAL file resets as a consequence of a write, then the nBackfill field of the WAL-index header is reset to zero while holding this lock.
+If a WAL reset occurs as a consequence of a write, then the nBackfill field of the WAL-index header is reset to zero while holding this lock.

 An EXCLUSIVE is also held WAL_WRITE_LOCK, and on several other locking bytes, when a connection is running recovery on the shared WAL-index.